cwwang1979/Down-Syndrome-Net/README.md

 #### Download
 The Down syndrome dataset that supports the findings of this study has been made publicly accessible on [zip](https://drive.google.com/drive/folders/1cOJHQR1HMLbqTkAoDAGilKgpWxn6wqf4).
 Please use the password on the associated paper to decompress the file.

-Code, execution file, configuration file, and models could be downloaded from [zip](https://drive.google.com/drive/folders/1amVTucHGRIKUqrMT0nC4Cq_kJ2q8Y3kA).
+The proposed DL model was deployed using the Pytorch framework in Python and the program code has been made publicly accessible on [zip](https://drive.google.com/drive/folders/1amVTucHGRIKUqrMT0nC4Cq_kJ2q8Y3kA).
 Please use the password on the associated paper to decompress the file.

 ## Steps
+Three experiments are provided in this project:

+- **2020-sample dataset with 5-fold cross-validation**
+  This experiment trains the model on the full 2020-sample dataset using 5-fold cross-validation.

+- **1320-sample dataset with 5-fold cross-validation**
+  This experiment trains the model on the reduced 1320-sample dataset using 5-fold cross-validation.

+- **Temporal-split dataset**
+  This experiment trains the model on the temporal-split dataset to evaluate performance under a chronological data split.

 ### 1.Installation

 Please refer to the following instructions.